may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 <p class="centered">The student sits down in defeat.</p>

 **Tanaka:** Now, I'm your university's academic dean.
-I will be talking in detail about the academic syllabus of this university, which you better pay attention to unless you want to end up kicked out due to academic insufficiency-
+I will be talking in detail about the academic syllabus of this university, which you better pay attention to unless you want to end up kicked out due to academic insufficiency—

 <p class="centered">He points towards the door.</p>